azangru/mysite/src/blog/becoming-web-developer/index.md

 ## Lessons from Studying at Coding Bootcamps

+> Did DBC [Dev Bootcamp] give me an education equivalent to a computer science degree?
+No.

+> Did they teach me everything I need to know about data structures and algorithms?
+No.

+> Did they help me get my first programming job?
+Sort of, but not really.

+> But I did learn an enormous amount of practical knowledge in a very short time...

+> (from a [discussion](https://news.ycombinator.com/item?id=14761485) at Hacker News)

-### Web Development Immersive program at General Assembly
+### Web Development Immersive at General Assembly

 #### What has it taught me?
 Web Development Immersive was my true introduction into programming.